SpecFlowOSS/SpecFlowWiki/Getting-Started.md

-For a basic introduction to SpecFlow, information on new features, and help [[getting started|http://www.specflow.org/getting-started/]] visit the [[SpecFlow website|http://www.specflow.org]].
+For a basic introduction to SpecFlow, information on new features, and more help [[getting started|http://www.specflow.org/getting-started/]] visit the [[SpecFlow website|http://www.specflow.org]].

 SpecFlow consists of three parts: